SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 ```

-Then you can do it manually or use the _Extract Method_ Refactoring: This refactoring creates a new method from a part of an existing method and sends a message to the new created method: select the ' + ' inside the method pane and bring the menu and select the Extract Method refactoring, and when prompt give the name `operatorString`.
+Then you can do it manually or use the _Extract Method_ Refactoring: This refactoring creates a new method from a part of an existing method and sends a message to the new created method: select the ' + ' inside the method pane and bring the menu and select the Extract Method refactoring, and when prompt gives the name `operatorString`.

 Here is the result you should get: